strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 It also deploys the ZooKeeper cluster, the topic and user operators, and possibly Cruise Control and Kafka Exporter.
 There are also some components which are deployed separately, such as the Drain Cleaner.

-The following list provides all the available components:
+All the available components are listed here:
 * Cluster Operator
 * Topic Operator
 * User Operator